Agenda

 Initiative | Integration of Generative AI in Reflective Learning: A Case Study in Hong Kong’s Diverse Tertiary Educational Landscape

-Prof Erwin Huang : Associated Director, Program of Technology, Leadership and Entrepreneurship, Integrative Systems and Design at the Hong Kong University of Science and Technology
+Prof Erwin Huang : Associate Director, Program of Technology, Leadership and Entrepreneurship, Integrative Systems and Design at the Hong Kong University of Science and Technology

 4:45 - 5:05